 Those are the people I admire.
 And if you’re one of them, hit me up.
 I’d love to meet you.

-Best advice I ever got…
+The best advice I ever got…

 I have many.
-I’m a firm believer in continuing education, investing in yourself, and getting help, advice and guidance.
+I’m a firm believer in continuing education, investing in yourself, and getting help, advice, and guidance.
 Every year I budget a substantial amount to invest in coaching or mentors, and it’s helped me grow professionally and personally.
 They push me out of my comfort zone, help me get out of my head (it’s scary in there sometimes!) and keep me on track to get things done.

 (I learned the hard way that it’s really *bleeping* hard to do any of this stuff on your own.)

 The best advice all of them have given me is to invest in yourself.
 One of them says, “stop debating whether or not to buy a book, just buy it.
 If you learn one thing from it, the $10 or $25 was well spent.”

 I make informed decisions and invest wisely, but I have no problem spending a few hundred or even a few thousand on a program or coach who can help me be a better version of myself.

 To follow Heidi and get some of her great instructional tips you can follow her below: